flipperdevices/flipperzero-firmware/ReadMe.md

 - OFW: [FastFAP: human readable error log #3156 (By DrZlo13)](https://github.com/flipperdevices/flipperzero-firmware/pull/3156)
 - OFW: [fbt: glob & git improvements #3151 (By hedger)](https://github.com/flipperdevices/flipperzero-firmware/pull/3151)
 - Updated: [BLE Spam v3.3 (By Willy-JL & ECTO-1A & Spooks4576 with research from xMasterX; OFW API thanks to noproto)](https://github.com/noproto/apple_ble_spam_ofw) [New Android Spam (By John4E656F)](https://github.com/John4E656F/fl-BLE_SPAM/blob/main/protocols/fastpair.c)
+- Patreon Build Update: The ALL build is being replaced by ANIMSWITCHER.
+Too many people installing the ALL build and expecting their Flipper to work well without reading warnings on the ReadMe.
+If you have too many animations, Flipper runs slower.

 <a name="release">